Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User1, User2 and User3 only Box 2: User1 and User2 only.
 - [ ] Box 1: User1, User2, User3, and User4 Box 2: User1 and User3 only.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have a hybrid configuration of Azure Active Directory (AzureAD).
-You have an Azure HDInsight cluster on a virtual network.
-You plan to allow users to authenticate to the cluster by using their on-premises Active Directory credentials.
-You need to configure the environment to support the planned authentication.
-Solution: You deploy the On-premises data gateway to the on-premises network.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You need to configure network connectivity between a virtual network named VNET1 and a virtual network named VNET2.
 The solution must ensure that virtual machines connected to VNET1 can communicate with virtual machines connected to VNET2.
 To complete this task, sign in to the Azure portal and modify the Azure resources

 - [ ] BRAK ODPOWIEDZI